ChicoState/archenemy-ux/phaseII/README.md

 ### Cognitive Walkthrough

-The cognitive walkthrough performed by Numan Khan from the perspective of the Elong Mask persona provided valuable insights into our matchmaking functionality:
+The cognitive walkthrough performed by Numan Khan from the perspective of the Elong Mask persona provided valuable insights into our matchmaking and chatting functionality:

-1. The evaluator successfully accomplished the goal outlined in the "Basement" scenario, confirming that our primary user flow is effective and learnable.
+1. The evaluator walked through the "Basement" scenario, and discovered that most of the features in the app are easily learnable.
+Each step in the process was found to be discrete, traceable, and linear, suggesting a clear path to goal completion.
-2. Each step in the process was found to be discrete, traceable, and linear, suggesting a clear path to goal completion.
+2. The goal of opening chat with other users was not accomplished though.
+When trying to open chat, the user was not able to locate the "Chat" button.
-3. The walkthrough validated that users can understand what actions to take at each step of the matchmaking process.
+3. The walkthrough validated that users can understand what actions to take at each step of the matchmaking process, but not when trying to open chat with other users.
 4. The linear progression through the app's matchmaking feature demonstrated that users can follow the intended flow without confusion.

-The walkthrough primarily focused on the matchmaking functionality, which is the core feature of the Archenemy app.
+The walkthrough focused on the matchmaking functionality, which is the core feature of the Archenemy app, as well as chatting functionality.
 Secondary features and alternative flows were not evaluated in this process.

 ### Informal Peer Feedback